How can I choose the best digital picture frame to buy?

-Despite there being so many digital picture frames on the market – only a handful stand out above the rest.
+Despite there being many choices for the best digital picture frame – only a handful truly stand out above the rest.
 Not all features are equal, and some give you better value than others.

 Perhaps the most important feature to look for is Wi-Fi connectivity.
 Nowadays, almost every household has Wi-Fi.
 A digital picture frame that makes the best use of this will quickly become indispensable.